 Figure 14: Process Window Edit Specs

 The Process Window name appears at the top of the screen.
-See Figure 14.

-There is a single drop-down list at the top that contains all of the available specifications that can be applied to your Process Window.
+There is a single drop-down list at the top that contains all the available specifications that can be applied to your Process Window.
 These specifications are specific limits or a group of limits that define the overall Process Window for your product.
 These specifications include Slope, Preheat, Soak, Peak temperatures, and Time above temperatures.

 Specs details – The Spec details coincide with the selected specification.
 For each specification selected, enter the temperature, and time limits.
 These limits are usually dictated by the solder paste used.
 The software uses the limits to measure the profile PWI.